BOOM AND BUST

-Each OERB museum field trip includes free admittance for classroom teachers and students to the closest, age-appropriate museum.
-The field trip includes a free energy class or exhibit at the museum and partial to full travel reimbursement for schools or school districts.
-Currently there are nine partner museums in Oklahoma.
+Teachers who are part of the OERB program may take advantage a free museum field trip which includes free admittance for classroom teachers and students to the closest, age-appropriate museum, a free energy class or exhibit at the museum and partial to full travel reimbursement for schools or school districts.
+Currently there are over 15 partner museums throughout Oklahoma.

-For more information on the Heritage Center’s OERB school education program, please contact our Education Department at (580) 237-1907 or e-mail us at firstname.lastname@example.org
+For more information on the Cherokee Strip Regional Heritage Center’s OERB school education program, please contact us at (580) 237-1907 or e-mail us at email@example.com